henryseg/non-euclidean_VR/README.md

 - `.glsl` files -> `text/plain` (probably no more needed).
 - `.mjs` files -> `text/javascript`

+## Examples

+A list of examples can be found in `examples/index.html` It contains scenes in the various geometries and demonstrates the features of the API.

+The examples tagged with *VR* are made for virtual reality.
+They should work with any VR headset supported by the three.js library.
+When loaded, those examples have a button *Enter VR* at the bottom on the screen.
+A click on it should launch the simulation in the VR headset (you may have to allow first your browser to interact with the VR set).

 ## Done or in progress (on this branch)
 S^3, E^3, H^3, Nil